kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Couldn't take too much dry lecture on Linux in 1 day so I started on another React Node course to trigger my memories on whatever I've learned on React before.
 Also great to learn some Node.
 Wonder if I should do something more vanilla JS before learning about all these frameworks again.

 **Link to work:**

+### Day 5: 17th September Monday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Continued and learned more about setting up Express app, linked it to Heroku.
+Spent a shitload of time configuring and installing ohmyzsh and listening to explanation lectures, hope I'm reaching the code intensive part soon.

+**Link to work:**

+### Day 6: 18th September Tuesday, 2018

+**Today's Progress:** React Node course & Calculator

+**Thoughts:** Set-up passportJS w google OAuth, Setup mongoose w mLab, refactored code and although there was little coding done, there was a lot of explanation throughout the videos and that at least made me understand the things we were doing.

+**Link to work:**